CruxConnect/crux-docs/_product_retailer/search_items.md

 : (number) The Total Count of results returned for this Search

 start
-: (number) The Start parameter indicates on which element of the array of results the pagination should begin.
+: (number) The Start parameter indicates on which element of the list of results the pagination should begin.

 limit
-: (number) The Limit parameter indicates one which element of the array of results the pagination should end.
+: (number) The Limit parameter indicates one which element of the list of results the pagination should end.

 #### Item Object: